Luke Montebello: Club career

 He was again sent out on loan for the 2016–17 season, this time to woodenspoonists Pembroke Athleta.
 This was short-lived however, as he was called back to Valletta for the second half of the season, after he injured his shoulder in October.
 He underwent surgery which turned out to be successful, however he still needed 7 to 8 weeks of recovery.

 In 2017, Montebello returned to his childhood club Birkirkara on a permanent deal.

 In January 2018, Montebello was banned for match-fixing for one year.
 After the suspension, he returned to play for Birkirkara again.

+In 2022, Montebello joined Ħamrun Spartans, where he would win the Maltese Premier League in the 2022/23 season and would also win the subsequent Maltese Super Cup.
+On the 18th of March 2025 Luke mutually parted ways with the club after an altercation with fans post Hamrun Spartan's 1-0 defeat to Sliema.

+On the 14th of April 2025 it was announced that Luke would be returning to a club in the summer, where he had spent some time as a junior, in the shape of Valletta F.C., who themselves had just come off a season, which saw an instant return to the Maltese Premier league, after a one-year absence.

 International career

 Luke Montebello featured in the Malta national under-17 football team and the Malta national under-19 football team.
 He also featured in the Malta national under-21 football team under Silvio Vella, making his debut on 5 September 2014.

 Before an Under-21 match against Czech Republic national under-21 football team, allegedly Montebello was approached to throw the match for a sum of money; he allegedly did not accept and testified against the bribers in court.

 He was first included provisionally in the senior side on 4 November 2015.
 He made his Malta national football team debut under Pietro Ghedin in a 1–3 defeat against Slovakia on 26 March 2017.